Close

 Can I avail of tax benefits for more than one health insurance policy?

 Yes, you can avail tax exemptions for multiple health insurance policies.
-You will need to ensure that you meet all eligibility conditions and that the premium payments are up to date for all the insurance policies.
-If the claim amount is more extensive than the sum insured under the policy on which you have made the first claim, you will have the option to claim the balance amount from the second policy.
+You must ensure that you meet all eligibility conditions and that premium payments for all insurance policies are current.
+If the claim amount is more extensive than the sum insured under the policy on which you made the first claim, you can claim the balance from the second policy.
 You must keep this in mind when filing under multiple policies.

 10